ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## What language(s) does the book cover?

-The book definitely covers JavaScript: because it's a very practical language, not too difficult to learn and it's the lowest common denominator for true fullstack coding.
+The book covers JavaScript and later TypeScript.

+JavaScript, because it's a very practical language, not too difficult to learn and it's the lowest common denominator for true fullstack coding.

-Personally I use TypeScript, so I also want to cover TypeScript through the book, although I'm not yet sure the best way to make that possible.
-Currently I'm considering these options:
-  - Adding a bonus chapter that argues how TypeScript can improve your development process; or
-  - Later, issuing a separate TypeScript version of the book where all code is presented as TypeScript instead of JavaScript.
+Then TypeScript, because it helps us keep our code working through repeated evolution and refactoring.

 ## Will the book teach me JavaScript or TypeScript?